MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ##  Stage View vs. task Module

-* Stage View is good to use when you have a rich content to display to the users, such as a page, a dashboard, a file, and so on.
-It provides maximum real estate that helps you render your content in the full-screen canvas.
+* Stage View is useful when you have a rich content to display to the users, such as a page, a dashboard, a file, and so on.
+It provides  maximum spacethat helps to render your content in the full-screen canvas.
 * [Task Module](../task-modules-and-cards/task-modules/task-modules-tabs.md) is especially useful to display messages that requires user's attention or collect information required to move to the next step.

 ## See also